 Elements of DevOps and its security concerns

-Following diagram helps in understanding what various security concerns are in each stage of DevOps lifecycle:
+The following diagram helps in understanding what various security concerns are in each stage of the DevOps lifecycle:

 Mastek's SecOps Offering

-We provide bespoke offering for security as per customer needs in following areas:
+We provide bespoke offerings for security as per customer needs in the following areas:

 - Integrate security at each stage of DevOps